-45. Shifts of control of substances from one Convention to another may affect administration of the international scheme of regulation.
-Consideration of such changes in control may be undertaken in light of persuasive new information to justify such a change.
-When recommending such a change, the Committee should articulate the expected impact on the extent or likelihood of abuse and the substance's availability for medical and scientific purposes.
+45. A recommendation to delete a substance from one Convention with a simultaneous recommendation to add the same substance to another Convention may affect administration of the international scheme of regulation.
+Like all recommendations, consideration of such changes in control may be undertaken in light of new information to justify such a change.
+Any proposal for a change in the existing status of the substance should be made only if specific new control measures are necessary in order to decrease the extent or likelihood of abuse or the use of the substance in illicit drug manufacturing, and will not unduly limit universal access to essential medicines for legitimate medical and scientific purposes.